1.2 National youth law

-The decree includes definitions for “youth work”, “youth workers” and the various categories and types of youth work that are eligible for funding from the government.
-The decree was a first step towards an integrated and holistic youth approach as well as transversal cooperation between the different sectors regarding youth issues as it foresees the adoption and implementation of a cross-sector strategic plan by the government for each legislative period.
-It is explicitly mentioned in the decree that the government engages funded youth NGO’s, the Youth Council of the German-speaking Community (Jugendrat der Deutschsprachigen Gemeinschaft, RDJ) and young people in drawing up the strategic plan.
+The Decree includes definitions for “youth work”, “youth workers” and the various categories and types of youth work that are eligible for funding from the Government of the German-speaking Community (Regierung der Deutschsprachigen Gemeinschaft).
+The Decree was a first step towards an integrated and holistic youth approach as well as transversal cooperation between the different sectors regarding youth issues as it foresees the adoption and implementation of a cross-sector Strategic Plan on Youth (Jugendstrategieplan) by the Government for each legislative period.
+It is explicitly mentioned in the Decree that the Government engages funded youth NGO’s, the Council of the German-speaking Youth (Rat der Deutschsprachigen Jugend, RDJ) and young people in drawing up the Strategic Plan on Youth.

 The decree governs the funding of

 - open youth work including youth centres,

 - outreach youth work

 - the Youth Office of the German-speaking Community (Jugendbüro der Deutschsprachigen Gemeinschaft)

 Article 2 of the Decree defines youth work as follows:

 Youth work mainly takes place out of school and is based on processes of non-formal and informal learning and on voluntary participation.